13/04/2018 01:31 PM

 One simple - and often overlooked - way to keep kids safe outdoors in hot weather is to ensure there’s plenty of shade.
-Small children are particularly susceptible to overheating and sunstroke; placing umbrellas above them, regularly applying sunscreen and avoiding spending too long in direct sunlight between 11am and 2pm will help keep kids cool - and happy.
+Small children are particularly susceptible to overheating and sunstroke; placing umbrellas above them, regularly applying sunscreen and avoiding spending too long in direct sunlight between the hottest periods of the day will help keep kids cool - and happy.

 Any body of water on your land, from swimming and paddling pools to ponds large or small, pose a hazard to youngsters.
 When unsupervised, the water should be fenced off so youngsters can’t fall in by accident; when in use, an adult should be present at all times to keep a close eye on things.